rotimiakinrinde/Sales-Performance-Analysis/README.md

 **Subcategory Comparison:**

 The analysis also identifies the best performing subcategory for 2023 - 2021 (Copiers) and the worst performing subcategory in 2023 -2021 (Tables).
-Based on these, Copiers continue to dominate, while tables consistently underperform, indicating areas for strategic focus.
+This indicates, Copiers continue to dominate, while tables consistently underperform, indicating areas for strategic focus.

 **Year-over-Year Performance:**